 Eid is time to meet and greet people.
 Also, friends and families exchange gifts with each other.
 It is also customary to travel back to their countries at Eid ul Azha.
 Naturally, Eid is an occasion for making strong bonds with families.

 6- Famous dishes

-The Eid ul Azha is the festival of the biggest feast.
+Cooking delicious meals is part of Eid ul Adha celebrations.
+Therefore we call it the festival of the biggest feast.
 This event is surely marked for sharing food with family.
 In this scenario, every country follows its food traditions.
-In addition to celebrations, bbq parties are part of traditions.
-Hunter beef, beef pulao, mutton pulao, mutton karahi, beef tikka karahi, Skewered kababs, chappal kababs are the best part of Eid festivity.
+BBQ parties are the most famous tradition as everyone likes to have fun with friends and families.
+Besides, other famous dishes are hunter beef, beef pulao, mutton pulao, mutton karahi, beef tikka karahi, Skewered kababs, and chappal kababs.

 Important rules for Eid ul Adha sacrifice

 - While everyone is happily celebrating Eid, it is important to remember that animals are treated well with good food and shelter.

 - They are treated in the light of the Prophet’s teachings.

 - They should have sharp knives and try not to give extra pain to the animals.

 - Cleanliness is half faith: It is strongly recommended that people take care of animal waste, hide after slaughter, and wash and disinfect the place after slaughtering.